-> T – You should definitely do it.
+T – You should definitely do it.
 And I have an unschooling mindset.
-I don’t fulfill an education the way convention expects.
+I don’t fulfil an education the way convention expects.
 Wayyy more freedom.

-> If you have more questions for these bloggers about homeschooling, please share in the comments below.
+If you have more questions for these bloggers about homeschooling, please share in the comments below.
 Or just leave a comment anyways, I always love to hear from you! 😉

 Simple Saturdays is bi-weekly encouragement to help moms simplify their life and live with more passion and purpose.

 It isn't just any old email!
 It is a fun, quick read of insights, tips and references for everything simple, on purpose, and waffles.